So we know how Wifi and radio works a bit from my previous post. Intro to Radio and Wi-Fi Theory (Prelude to more advance topics)

 To optimize this setting you should disable IGMP Snooping and set the multicast rate to be fixed at the lowest value possible setting.
 Some routers have the lowest value as 1mb, 2mb, or 5mb with the appropriate modulation setting automatically being used.
 Here are two setups: say your router is located in your living room and a) You have a single laptop in your bedroom. and b) You have multiple tablets and mobile devices streaming music, plus AppleTV or Chromecast streaming Netflix in your living room.
 In this case, the scenario b will benefit from higher multicast setting which will require higher modulation LOWERING the overall effective range of your network.
 However, too high of a multicast rate can hinder the performance of your laptop inside the bedroom, as the multicast will take away the available bandwidth measured in mbps.
 The only time you should optimize and test different multicast rate settings is when you run multiple streaming devices simultaneously in your home.

 Long or Short no texans bigger is not better and no anime fans the loli (short) part of the setting isnt better either.
 It highly depends on your network setup.
 So what is preamble?
-Once again its another error checking setting. there are alot of these and to understand why so many are needed a wireless setting will require expansion on the theory side of this stuff.
+Once again its another error checking setting however the preamble has to do with channel aging and pilot tones.
+Long has 8 and Short has 4.
+It gives us the characteristics of the channel we are transmitting on.
+There are alot of these and to understand why so many are needed a wireless setting will require expansion on the theory side of this stuff.
 It adds some additional data headers to check for wifi data transmission errors.
 Short Preambles uses shorter data strings that are in use for error checking which means that it can and usually is much faster than a long type preamble and has less overhead.
 Long Preambles uses longer data headers which allow for better error checking.
 This takes away from the useful data areas however it should be used in cases where errors are occuring or noisy environments.
 It should also be used on large networks.
 Even though it slows down the network, errors also slow down and take up extra bandwidth to resend a packet so you can see the trade-off.
 At home go short, In public or large networks or long distance, transmissions keep it long.
 It’s really that simple.

 Transmission Bursting // Packet Bursting